Trias/debug-import-vars-webpack-plugin/README.md

 // in your devtools console as you would write in the code
 ```

-# Limitations
+## Limitations
-**This plugin is not intended for production environment.**
+**This plugin is not intended for production environments**

 * this plugin cannot emulate "live bindings" (e.g. export a `let` variable)
 * code cannot use the debug names (as they are defined asynchronously)
-* only testeed with webpack 4
+* only tested with webpack 4
+* uses monkey patching and webpack internals.
+Will accept a PR which refactors the plugin to a more stable api.

 ## Usage